Tughlaq dynasty: Downfall

 The provinces of Deccan, Bengal, Sindh and Multan had become independent during the reign of Muhammad bin Tughlaq.
 The invasion of Timur further weakened the Tughlaq empire and allowed several regional chiefs to become independent, resulting in the formation of the sultanates of Gujarat, Malwa and Jaunpur.
 The Rajput states also expelled the governor of Ajmer and asserted control over Rajputana.
 The Tughlaq power continued to decline until they were finally overthrown by their former governor of Multan, Khizr Khan, resulting in the rise of the Sayyid Dynasty as the new rulers of the Delhi Sultanate.

 Indo-Islamic architecture

-The Sultans of the Tughlaq dynasty, particularly Firoz Shah Tughlaq, patronized many construction projects and are credited with the development of Indo-Islamic architecture.
+The Sultans of the Tughlaq dynasty, particularly Firoz Shah Tughlaq, patronised many construction projects and are credited with the development of Indo-Islamic architecture.